MedericThom/MedericThom/README.md

 ## About

 Full Stack Developer specializing in .NET and Angular.
-Background in hospitality management (10 years), transitioned into software development through an intensive qualifying program at Technofutur TIC.
+Background in hospitality management (10 years), transitioned into software development after completing the Full Stack .NET Developer qualifying program at Technofutur TIC.

 ## Tech Stack